 |Dr. Chang is an Associate Professor in the Department of Civil and Environmental Engineering at Florida International University (FIU).
 He is recognized as an international expert on asset management, infrastructure management, knowledge management, pavement management, pavement evaluation and design.
 His main research interest is on asset management with emphasis on sustainable “smart” infrastructure systems for a better quality of life.
-His research work involves the development of advanced decision-making models, methodologies, and tools to apply multi-decision criteria, statistical analysis, simulation processes, optimization techniques, and risk analysis at the strategic and network management level.

 |ICTI Executive Director||Angel Gomez, Eng||Instituto de la Construcción y Gerencia, CEO Chief Executive Officer||Peru|

 |iSMARTi President||João Merighi, Ph.D.||Federal University of Amazonas, UFAM Department of Construction||Brazil|